Kobe Bryant, Gianna memorial service: What you need to know

 How can you get tickets?

-The demand for passes to the memorial has been high, by all accounts — and unless you lined up in a virtual queue last week, you missed your chance to purchase tickets.
+The demand for passes to the memorial has been high, by all accounts — and unless you lined up in a virtual queue last week, you missed your chance to buy tickets.

 The Lakers partnered with Ticketmaster to sell a select number of tickets Wednesday to members of the general public who had registered online.
 The tickets were priced at three tiers: $224 each, $224 for two or $24.02 each, according to a news release from the Lakers.
 (The purchase limit: two tickets.)

-The rest of the tickets are said to be set aside for family and friends, as well as various National Basketball Association luminaries.
+The rest of the tickets are said to be set aside for family and friends, as well as various NBA luminaries.

 The ticket prices, like the date of the memorial, are meant to pay homage to Kobe's and Gianna's jerseys.